54th (East Anglian) Infantry Division: First World War

 As a result of the Senussi uprising, the 161st Brigade was sent into the Western Desert on 28 December 1915.
 Between 11 and 15 February 1916, the divisional artillery, which had been sent to France in November 1915 and attached to the 33rd Division, rejoined the division at Mena.
 The 161st Brigade returned to the division on 5 March, without the 4th Essex, which returned on 23 March.
-The division took over the southern section of the Suez Canal defences on 2 April, as part of the Egyptian Expeditionary Force under General Archibald Murray.
+The division took over the southern section of the Suez Canal defences on 2 April, as part of the Egyptian Expeditionary Force, commanded by General Sir Archibald Murray.

-Then in the Sinai and Palestine Campaign, during the First Battle of Gaza, on 26 March 1917, the 161st Brigade and divisional artillery were in reserve while the 53rd (Welsh) Division carried out the main attack.
+Then in the Sinai and Palestine campaign, during the First Battle of Gaza, on 26 March 1917, the 161st Brigade and divisional artillery were in reserve while the 53rd (Welsh) Division carried out the main attack.
 These reserves were committed as the battle progressed resulting in the British gaining a foothold in the Turkish defences but the British commander called off the attack as night fell.
-In the Second Battle of Gaza, the 1/4th and 1/5th Battalions of the Norfolk Regiment sustained 75 per cent casualties (about 1,200 men).
-It took part in the successful Third Battle of Gaza as part of XXI Corps led by General Bulfin, and by the end of 1917 Edmund Allenby's forces had taken Jerusalem.
+In the Second Battle of Gaza, the 1/4th and 1/5th battalions of the Norfolk Regiment sustained 75 per cent casualties (about 1,200 men).
+It took part in the successful Third Battle of Gaza as part of XXI Corps led by Lieutenant General Sir Edward Bulfin, and by the end of 1917 General Sir Edmund Allenby's forces had taken Jerusalem.
 The division fought in the Battle of Jaffa on 21 and 22 December.